cellengine/cellengine-python-toolkit/docs/scalesets.md

 included.
 If a new channel must be added to a ScaleSet, the default scale from the FCS file will be used.

-It is possible to add or update scales to the scaleset.
+It is possible to add or update scales to the scale set.
 Scales are a dict of dicts, and may be manipulated as expected:

 ```python